 Curtis Smith, MHA, BSN, RN | Chief Operating Officer

 After joining the JCHC in 1990, Curtis Smith served as vice president ancillary services, out-patient director, emergency department manager, assistant emergency department manager, house supervisor of the emergency department, LPN in the emergency department, and nursing assistant.
-Curtis earned his Associates degree in nursing from Indian Hills Community College in Ottumwa, Iowa, holds a Bachelor of Science degree in nursing from the University of Phoenix, a Master of Healthcare Administration degree from the University of Iowa, and is a registered nurse (RN).
+Curtis holds an associate's degree in nursing from Indian Hills Community College, a Bachelor of Science degree in nursing from the University of Phoenix, a Master of Healthcare Administration degree from the University of Iowa, and is a registered nurse (RN).
 He is an Army National Guard Veteran, serving as a combat medic from 1989 to 1996.
 Curtis served on the Iowa Organization of Nurse Leaders Board, Iowa Hospital Association Council on Education and Member Services, and Iowa Healthcare Collaborative’s Advisory Council.